bbc/childrens-games-starter-pack/docs/gmi.md

 ## Settings Screen

 ````
-gmi.showSettings(settingsConfig, onSettingsClosed)
+gmi.showSettings(onSettingChanged, onSettingsClosed)
 ````

-Requests that the "host" (i.e. app or web page) show its built-in settings screen and notify the game when finished by calling the provided onSettingsClosed callback.
+Requests that the "host" (i.e. app or web page) show its built-in settings screen and notify the game when settings are changed or the screen is closed by calling the provided callbacks.

 ### Return Value